XuandongZhao/learn_rl/README.md

-# learnMAB
+# learn_rl

-Multi-Armed Bandits algorithms
+code and slides about RL